jmarca/trb_presentation/present.md

 # Old way

-Precompute some average value by time of day, and compare.
+1. Precompute some average value
+2. by time of day
+3. and day of week
+4. Compare.

-# But we had the data in  PostgreSQL, so...
+# But we had all the data

+# In  PostgreSQL

+# Ready to query dynamically, so...

 # Big Query

-"What is the average volume and occupancy for every 5 minute period over the prior 365 days (less holidays) for the past year, for any loop detector"
+> "What is the average volume and occupancy for every 5 minute period
+> over the prior 365 days (less holidays) for any loop detector"

 # Slow

-The index was too big to fit in RAM, leading to heavy swapping
+* The index was too big to fit in RAM,
+* The index was swapped in and out
+* Super duper slow!

-# That broke my database
+# My database broke

 # Big Data, NoSQL

 * Google (Big Table)
 * Amazon (Dynamo)

-# Options considered
+# Options we considered

 * flat files
 * CouchDB